Luis Urías Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The left-hander last pitched on Thursday against the New York Mets, when he threw six scoreless innings while giving up seven hits.
+- The righty's most recent appearance was on Thursday against the New York Mets, when he tossed eight scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.